sheikyabooti/notes/guides/buying_computer_2020.md

 WiFi 802.11ax
 Bluetooth
 USB-C connection
-2 m.2 connectors - these are used for the SSD
+2 m.2 connectors - these are used for the Storage

 Questions to ask
 Are there any special connection types I need?
 Firewire?